ssbelle/code-challenge/README.md

 Finish test suites.
 Extract more deplication of css into variables and mixins.
 Finish implementing typescript.
-Add filtering on data table.
+make the filtering on data table more genaric and scalable to other columms.
 Settings, Notifications, and Login/Auth.
+Build step.

 These things are not difficult it was a matter of time given my travel and lack of internet connectivity.
 I chose to demonstrate my knowledge of each of these concepts in part.
 I'd be happy to complete any features in any remaining timeline!